-Taste the Local Delicacies in Chang Mai Fresh Market (Muang Mai Market)
+Taste the Local Delicacies in Chiang Mai Fresh Market (Muang Mai Market)

-Soak in the Scents and Tastes of the Night Bazar in Chang Mai
+Soak in the Scents and Tastes of the Night Bazaar in Chiang Mai

-The famous Chang Mai Night Bazar is located in the center of the town along the main boulevard and it is a colorful and lively place for everyone.
-During the day this boulevard is just like any other street with the hustling sounds of the center of a busy city where you can find hotels, restaurants, perfume shops, traditional Thai massage parlors and pharmacies.
+The famous Chiang Mai Night Bazaar is located in the center of the town along the main boulevard, and it is an interesting and lively place for everyone.
+During the day this boulevard is just like any other street with the hustling sounds of the center of a busy city where you can find hotels, restaurants, perfume shops, traditional Thai massage parlors, and pharmacies.
 At night time this street transforms into a lively colorful celebration of flavors and smells.
-In the early evening the vendors set up their food stands on both sides of the boulevard and offer customers the local produce of this area: clothing items, weaving products, jewelry and various imitations.
-Among the stands you can find all kind of street vendors which offer authentic Thai street-food and desserts.
+In the early evening, the vendors set up their food stands on both sides of the boulevard and offer customers the local produce of this area: clothing items, weaving products, jewelry, and various imitations.
+Among the stands, you can find all kind of street vendors which offer authentic Thai street-food and desserts.
 These are made on the spot in front of you and you should try at least some of them.
-Try the Banana Rotti (a pastry with coins of bananas drowned in condensed milk, chocolate or peanut butter), the Phad Thai (rice noodles with vegetables, egg, shrimps or chicken and broken peanuts) or the Som Tam (green papaya salad with chili, fresh green beans, tomatoes and peanuts).
-From time to time local bands and artists perform in this bazaar and the sounds of traditional music accompanying your visit can greatly contribute to the ambiance.
-If you loved this night bazar, don’t forget to visit Rot Fai Market Ratchada when you are in Bangkok as recommended by See Nic Wander.
+Try the Banana Rotti (a pastry with coins of bananas drowned in condensed milk, chocolate or peanut butter), the Phad Thai (rice noodles with vegetables, egg, shrimps or chicken and crushed peanuts) or the Som Tam (green papaya salad with chili, fresh green beans, tomatoes and peanuts).
+From time to time local bands and artists perform in this bazaar, and the sounds of traditional music accompanying your visit can greatly contribute to the ambiance.
+If you loved this night bazaar, don’t forget to visit Rot Fai Market Ratchada when you are in Bangkok as recommended by See Nic Wander.

 This is it!
-That’s our perfect bucket list for your Northern Thailand itinerary!
-If you happen to be in Thailand, don’t forget to include Northern Thailand in your itinerary it has such great vibes and many attractions and you get a totally different experience from the rest of Thailand.
+That’s our complete bucket list for the best attractions for your Northern Thailand itinerary!
+If you happen to be in Thailand, don’t forget to include Northern Thailand in your itinerary it has such great vibes and many attractions, and you get a totally different experience from the rest of Thailand.

 If you happen to cross over to Myanmar from here, check out our tips for Myanmar!